-Syntax INCLUDE UIMSDEFS FROM UIMS-TOOLS INCLUDE UIMSCOMMON FROM UIMS- TOOLS CALL PointerSetType(Context, Pointer, Type, vErr) Syntax elements Context: The handle of the application context.
-Pointer: The handle of the Pointer object.
-Type: The shape of the pointer.
-This must be one of the following values: UIMS.PTR.ARROW:
+CALL PointerSetType(Context, Pointer, Type, vErr)

+Syntax Elements The handle of the application context.
+Context

+The handle of the Pointer object.
+Pointer

+The shape of the pointer.
+This must be one of the following values: Type

+UIMS.PTR.ARROW Standard arrow pointer.
+UIMS.PTR.IBEAM Text I-beam pointer.

+UIMS.PTR.CROSS Diagonal cross-hair pointer.

-UIMS.PTR.CROSS: Diagonal crosshair pointer.
-UIMS.PTR.PLUS: Horizontal and vertical crosshair pointer.
-UIMS.PTR.WAIT: Wait pointer - normally an hourglass. vErr: This is a variable that must be supplied to return the completion status of the subroutine.
-It will contain a UIMS error code if an error has occurred or will be zero for
+UIMS.PTR.PLUS Horizontal and vertical cross-hair pointer.
+UIMS.PTR.WAIT Wait pointer - normally an hourglass.

+vErr This is a variable that must be supplied to return the completion status of the subroutine.
+It will contain a UIMS error code if an error has occurred,
-successful completion.

-Example CreatePointer, PointerGetType